skip to this pages content | skip to site navigation

 - Maroondah is named after an aboriginal word meaning "leaf", which symbolises Maroondah's green environment.

-- There are 21 shopping precincts and 6,000 businesses in Maroondah.
+- There are 21 shopping precincts and over 9,000 businesses in Maroondah.

 - Maroondah's swimming pools, golf courses and leisure centre get more than 1 million visitors each year, and nearly 3 million library books are lent out in a year.